juanluispaz/ts-sql-query/README.md

 This package provides a way to build dynamic SQL queries in a type-safe way, that means, the TypeScript compiler verifies the queries.
 Note: this is not an ORM, and the most probably is you don't need one.

-Type-safe sql means the mistakes writting a query will be detected during the compilation time.
+Type-safe SQL means the mistakes writting a query will be detected during the compilation time.
 With ts-sql-query you don't need to be affraid of change the database, the problems caused by the change will be detected during compilation time.

 # Summary <!-- omit in toc -->